digama0/mm0/mm0-c/mmb.md

 The proof stream contains the proofs of all the theorems that have been declared in the term and theorem tables.
 It is an unaligned stream of `(cmd, data)` pairs like the unify stream, but it has a two-level structure to enable fast scanning through the file.

 The first command in the stream is a *statement*, and the `data` field is a relative pointer that gives the number of bytes from the start of this statement to the start of the following statement.
-For statements that need a proof stream,

 The valid statements are: